rsksmart/devportal-1.0/content/rsk-devportal/kb/the-graph-integration.md

 This subgraph contains the logic for transforming and storing blockchain events, and serving up a publicly available graphQL API for this data.

-Please note that this is still an early version of the subgraph.
-While it has undergone testing, we are aware there may be some bugs.
+> Note that this is an early version of the subgraph.
+While it has undergone testing, we are aware that there may be some bugs.

 ## Resources